mindkin/hourfleet/docs/youconfigure.md

-An example of the Support page that is created for you can be seen here:
+An example of the Support page that is generated for you can be seen here:

 ![Support Page](images/SupportPage.png)